cossio/RestrictedBoltzmannMachines.jl/README.md

 This code is released as part of the supporting materials of https://arxiv.org/abs/2206.11600.
 If you use this package in a publication, please cite:

-* Fernandez-de-Cossio-Diaz, Jorge, Simona Cocco, and Remi Monasson.
-"Disentangling representations in Restricted Boltzmann Machines without adversaries." arXiv preprint arXiv:2206.11600 (2022)
+* Jorge Fernandez-de-Cossio-Diaz, Simona Cocco, and Remi Monasson.
+"Disentangling representations in Restricted Boltzmann Machines without adversaries." arXiv:2206.11600 (2022).
+Accepted for publication in Physical Review X.